Expansion of Iterated Stratonovich Stochastic Integrals of Fifth, Sixth, Seventh and Eighth Multiplicities Based on Generalized Multiple Fourier Series: Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Multiple Fourier Series Converging in the Mean

-3. Since the used multiple Fourier series is a generalized in the sense that it is built using various complete orthonormal systems of functions in the space $L_2([t, T])$, then we have new possibilities for approximation --- we may use not only trigonometric functions as in \cite{KlPl2}-\cite{Mi3} but Legendre polynomials.
+3. Since the used multiple Fourier series is a generalized in the sense that it is built using various complete orthonormal systems of functions in the space $L_2([t, T])$, then we have new possibilities for approximation --- we can use not only trigonometric functions as in \cite{KlPl2}-\cite{Mi3} but Legendre polynomials.

-4. As it turned out (see \cite{2006}-\cite{arxiv-23}), it is more convenient to work with Legendre polynomials for building of approximations of iterated Ito and Stratonovich stochastic integrals.
+4. As it turned out (see \cite{2006}-\cite{new-art-1xxy}), it is more convenient to work with Legendre polynomials for constructing the approximations of iterated Ito and Stratonovich stochastic integrals.
 Approximations based on the Legendre polynomials essentially simpler than their analogues based on the trigonometric functions.
-Another advantages of the application of Legendre polynomials in the framework of the mentioned question are considered in \cite{29a}, \cite{301a}.
+Another advantages of the application of Legendre polynomials in the framework of the mentioned problem are considered in \cite{2018a}-\cite{12aa-afterxxx}, \cite{29a}, \cite{301a}.

-5. The approach based on the Karhunen--Loeve expansion of the Wiener process \cite{KlPl2}, \cite{Mi2} (see also \cite{rr}) leads to iterated application of operation of the limit transition (the operation of limit transition is implemented only once in Theorem 1) starting from second multiplicity (in the general case) and third multiplicity (for the case $\psi_1(s), \psi_2(s), \psi_3(s)\equiv 1;$ $i_1, i_2, i_3=1,\ldots,m$) of iterated Ito and Stratonovich stochastic integrals.
-Multiple series (the operation of limit transition is implemented only once) are more convenient for approximation than the iterated ones (iterated application of the operation of limit transition), since partial sums of multiple series converge for any possible case of convergence to infinity of their upper limits of summation (let us denote them as $p_1,\ldots, p_k$).
-For example, for more simple and convenient for practice case when $p_1=\ldots=p_k=p\to\infty$.
-For iterated series it is obviously not the case.
-However, in \cite{KlPl2} the authors unreasonably use the condition $p_1=p_2=p_3=p\to\infty$ within the application of the mentioned approach, based on the Karhunen--Loeve expansion of the Wiener process \cite{Mi2}.
+5. The approach based on the Karhunen--Loeve expansion of the Brownian bridge process \cite{KlPl2}, \cite{Mi2} (also see \cite{rr}) leads to iterated application of the operation of limit transition (the operation of limit transition is implemented only once in Theorem 1) starting from the second multiplicity (in the general case) and third multiplicity (for the case $\psi_1(\tau), \psi_2(\tau), \psi_3(\tau)\equiv 1;$ $i_1, i_2, i_3=1,\ldots,m$) of the iterated Ito and Stratonovich stochastic integrals (\ref{ito}), (\ref{str}).
+Multiple series (the operation of limit transition is implemented only once) are more convenient for approximation than the iterated ones (iterated application of the operation of limit transition) since partial sums of multiple series converge for any possible case of convergence to infinity of their upper limits of summation (let us denote them as $p_1,\ldots, p_k$).
+For example, when $p_1=\ldots=p_k=p\to\infty$.
+For iterated series, the condition $p_1=\ldots=p_k=p\to\infty$ obviously does not guarantee the convergence of this series.
+However, in \cite{KlPl2} (Sect.~5.8, pp.~202--204), \cite{KPS} (pp.~82-84), \cite{Zapad-2} (pp.~438-439), \cite{Zapad-9} (pp.~263-264) the authors use (without rigorous proof) the condition $p_1=p_2=p_3=p\to\infty$ within the frames of the mentioned approach based on the Karhunen--Loeve expansion of the Brownian bridge process \cite{Mi2} together with the Wong--Zakai approximation \cite{W-Z-1}-\cite{Watanabe}.